DevonDeRaad/Fall.2022.RAD.workshop/week8/README.md

 Things you will need to customize on this script:
 1. Customize the header, so that this job runs in your project directory, one level above your 'fastq' directory
 2. Customize the sample names assigned to the variable $file.
 I suggest simply copying and pasting your list of samples from last week (the included samples should not change between optimization steps).
+3. Customize the loop so that it iterates over the values M-1, M, and M+1 (i.e., if M = 5 for your dataset, the for loop should begin 'for i in {4..6}')
-3. The values of 'm' and 'M' needs to be set equal to the optimal values that you determined using the RADstackshelpR package.
+4. The values of 'm' and 'M' needs to be set equal to the optimal values that you determined using the RADstackshelpR package.

 ### Note
 > The file 'pipeline_popmap.txt' should already be inside your project directory from optimizing 'M' last week, and should not need to be modified.